particle-iot/docs/src/content/reference/SDKs/android.md

 ## Requirements

 Both the Cloud SDK and Device Setup libraries have the following requirements:

 - a `minSdkVersion` of 21 (Android 5.0) or higher
 - `compileOptions` [set to Java 8](https://developer.android.com/studio/write/java8-support)
+- The [AndroidX](https://developer.android.com/jetpack/androidx/) versions of the Jetpack support libraries

 ## Support and Contributions